rackerlabs/support-how-to/content/cloud-sites/test-and-send-mail-using-php.md

 product_url: cloud-sites
 ---

-PHP mail provides the most granular control of the data and content of your emails sent from your domain or site.
-However, PHP mail only works when relayed over an SMTP relay.
+PHP mail provides the most granular control of the data and content of the emails sent from your domain or site.
+However, PHP mail only works when relayed over SMTP.
 The following article shows you how to test and send different types of email using PHP.

 **Important:** We recommend using an SMTP relay that requires authentication.
 Sending mail through unauthenticated SMTP servers